hyperledger/fabric-ca/docs/source/users-guide.rst

    lines below in the [mysqld] section.
 These should point to the key and certificates for the server, and the root CA cert.

-   Instructions on creating server and client-side certficates: http://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html
+   Instructions on creating server and client-side certificates: http://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html

    [mysqld] ssl-ca=ca-cert.pem ssl-cert=server-cert.pem ssl-key=server-key.pem